Damovisa/SSW.WebApiHelper/README.md

 (and other RESTFUL HTTP services) easy to manage.

 When instantiating, you're given the opportunity to supply *valid* HTTP Status Codes.
 All other statuses will result in a thrown `WebApiException`.
+You can also override these acceptable status codes per method call.

 Default Settings
 ----------------